Primordial Black Holes from Supercooled Phase Transitions: CONCLUSION

 In this study, we investigated the formation of PBHs during supercooled PTs.
 A version of this mechanism was originally proposed in the 80s~\cite{Kodama:1982sf} using a simultaneous nucleation rate, $\Gamma_{\mathsmaller{\rm V}}(t)\propto \delta(t-t_n)$, and was reconsidered more recently by~\cite{Liu:2021svg} using the exponential nucleation rate defined in Eq.~\eqref{eq:tunneling_rate_def_0}.
 Our study builds on these works, conducting a comprehensive analysis of the mechanism, including detailed computations of the energy budget, bubble wall equation of state, and collapse probability.
 We consistently take into account, for the first time, the nucleation history throughout the entire past light-cone of the collapsing Hubble patch.
 In addition to the numerical results, we provide a ready-to-use semi-analytical formula for the PBH abundance.
 Our results suggest that the PBH formation is strongly dependent on the tunneling probability growth rate $\beta$ (the inverse of which encodes the duration of the phase transition), and is independent of the strength $\alpha$ of the phase transition, as long as it super-cools (inflates) during more than one Hubble time.

 We point out that experiments constraining PBH populations also constrain the parameter space of supercooled phase transitions.
-The constraints derived in this work, which imply $\beta/H \lesssim 6-8$ over a wide range of reheating temperatures $T_{\rm eq}$, are the strongest to date.
-This study also highlights novel cosmological implications, including the possibility for supercooled PTs occurring around the QCD epoch $T_{\rm eq}\sim 150~\rm MeV$ to produce PBHs in the LIGO-Virgo range~\cite{Romero:2021kby} and at the same time GWs from bubble collisions in the PTA window~\cite{NANOGrav:2021flc,Chen:2021rqp,Goncharov:2021oub,Antoniadis:2022pcn}\footnote{Work in progress.}.
-Additionally, supercooled phase transitions occurring around the electroweak epoch $T_{\rm eq}\sim 100~\rm GeV$ would result with PBHs falling within the reach of microlensing experiments, and could potentially account for the recently observed unusual events recorded in OGLE and HSC data \cite{Niikura:2019kqi,Niikura:2017zjd,Sugiyama:2021xqg}\footnote{Work in progress.}.
+The constraints derived in this work, which imply $\beta/H \lesssim 5-7$ over a wide range of reheating temperatures $T_{\rm eq}$, are the strongest to date.
+This study also highlights novel cosmological implications, including the possibility studied in \cite{Gouttenoire:2023bqy,Ellis:2023oxs,Lewicki:2024ghw}, for supercooled PTs occurring around the QCD epoch $T_{\rm eq}\sim 150~\rm MeV$ to produce PBHs in the LIGO-Virgo range~\cite{Romero:2021kby} and at the same time GWs from bubble collisions in the PTA window~\cite{NANOGrav:2021flc,NANOGrav:2023gor,Chen:2021rqp,EPTA:2023fyk,Goncharov:2021oub,Reardon:2023gzh,Xu:2023wog,Antoniadis:2022pcn,InternationalPulsarTimingArray:2023mzf}.
+Additionally, supercooled phase transitions occurring around the electroweak epoch $T_{\rm eq}\sim 100~\rm GeV$, as predicted in conformal Higgs models~\cite{Gouttenoire:2023pxh}, would result with PBHs falling within the reach of microlensing experiments, and could potentially account for the recently observed unusual events recorded in OGLE and HSC data \cite{Niikura:2019kqi,Niikura:2017zjd,Sugiyama:2021xqg}.

+{\bf Note added.}--- We now comment on references that appeared after the first submission of this paper to the arxiv.
+In the present work, we consider a monochromatic PBH mass distribution defined by the mass inside the sound horizon.
+Instead, Refs.~\cite{Baldes:2023rqv, Lewicki:2024ghw} calculate the extended mass distribution.
+In the present work, we only consider the fluctuation of the nucleation time of the first bubble.
+Instead, Ref.~\cite{Lewicki:2024ghw} includes the fluctuation of the nucleation time of the first $j_c$ bubbles.
+Refs.~\cite{Lewicki:2023ioy,Flores:2024lng} study PBHs formation in purely vacuum-dominated patches only, before any bubble is nucleated, with Ref.~\cite{Flores:2024lng} raising doubt that curvature perturbation are efficiently generated after nucleation has started.
+In the present work, we treat late-blooming patches as evolving independently from the background and do not consider the effects of the curvature $K$ that would result from their interaction.